lw3266/good-habits/README.md

 **What it does:**

-Good Habits is a web app that helps users build and maintain positive habits.
+G00D-Habits is a web app that helps users build and maintain positive habits.
 The web app provides a dashboard where users can track their progress and receive AI-generated motivational and helpful messages.
+User can expect friendly reminders of the habits with different feedback each time (not available at the moment).

 **How we built it:**

+G00D-Habits has two parts, one is the webapp for user interface, and the other is the Chrome browser extension that checks for browser statistics and gives notifications.

 We developed the web app using Streamlit for a simple and effective UI, and using a sqlite database to store user progress and information.
 We also connected the system to a generative AI model to generate personalized responses and motivational messages based on user habits and progress.

-**Challenges we ran into:**

-One of the biggest challenges was merging GitHub branches, correctly merging different database formats.
-Another challenge was appropriately implementing OpenAI integration into the web app and having it have access to the context of the users' progress as stored in the database.
-Another significant challenge we encountered was developing a browser extension to track users' web browser tabs and relay this information to ChatGPT.
-The goal was to enable the generation of personalized instructions, reminders, and tips tailored to the user's browsing activity.
-This functionality would enhance user engagement and provide context-aware assistance, but it required addressing technical complexities such as real-time data synchronization, privacy considerations, and seamless integration with ChatGPT's API.
+The extension follows the standard procedure of a browser extension using manifest version 2.
+There is a background service worker for keeping account of the event changes, and updates the database only when there are changes to aiming to improve effciency.

+The extension and the web app connects each other through an simple api using flask.
+However this is the part where we wish to reconsider the intial design choice, becuase using a database make the data transfer more difficult.
+We attempted to setup the free cloud service on Streamlit, but the service seem to be unresponsive during the start of the hackathon.
+The notification mechanism also doesn't work as we originally plan due to insufficient developing experiences.
+These experiences will serve as valuable experiences for us, and we are grate for the sponsors of the different services of this event.

 **Accomplishments that we're proud of:**